ec-europa/eubfr-data-lake/docs/cookbook/search/nuts-exists-query.md

-# NUTS code query
+# NUTS code Exists Query

 This query will return all the documents that have NUTS code details stored in the **nuts** key.
 For the document to match the query, nuts need to be a non-null value.

-Read more about the [exists query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-exists-query.html)
+Read more about the [Exists Query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-exists-query.html)

 ## Request